 It’s best to take prints at a table so you can press against the surface, but if getting your child to stay still is difficult, taking the print when your child is asleep may prove to be the best option.
 If this is the case, instead of using a table, press against something hard like a book.

-Maybe it might be easier if your child is in a car seat- again use the book or something similar as a surface to press against.
+It could be easier if your child is in a car seat- again use the book or something similar as a surface to press against.

 Make sure that your child has clean hands, short nails, and that their hands aren’t too dry.
 If you’re having trouble getting a defined fingerprint, rub a little moisturiser onto the finger- this will help to get that clean impression and ensure that no putty sticks to the finger.